wild-dino/country-flags-quiz/README.md

-The quiz built with REST API countries: https://restcountries.com/
+The quiz contains all flags all over the world that built with REST API countries: https://restcountries.com/

 ## Technologies:
 - React + React Hooks